ethereum/retesteth/docs/gettingStarted.md

    ~~~
    ./dretesteth.sh -t BlockchainTests/ValidBlocks/VMTests -- --testpath ~/tests --datadir /tests/config --clients geth
    ~~~
-   > **Note:** You can't just run all the tests on a client for some reason.
-Just select the tests for whatever
-   > you have changed.

 ### Client Outside the Docker, Modify Configuration Files